Socrates Drank the Conium

-Socrates Drank the Conium, known also as Socrates, is a Greek rock band that formed in 1969 and achieved success in the 1970s.
+Socrates Drank the Conium, known also as Socrates, was a Greek rock band that formed in 1969 and achieved success in the 1970s.
 Influenced by heavy blues and rock bands like The Jimi Hendrix Experience and Cream, the band melded the unorthodox time signatures and orchestration of progressive rock and the intensity of blues and hard rock music, creating a unique sound that distinguished them from other Greek rock acts of that period.
 Outside Greece, Socrates is best known for Phos, their 1976 landmark collaboration album with Vangelis.

 The group has gone through many lineup changes, but the two core members remained: guitarist Yannis Spathas and bassist/singer Antonis Tourkogiorgis.
 Spathas died in 2019, aged 68.
 Nikos Antipas died on January 31, 2022, from complications related to stroke, aged 68.

 History

 Socrates began its career in the clubs of Athens, most prominently the popular Kyttaro.
 They were present at a number of other locations in and around Victoria Square in Athens.
 In addition to performing originals, Socrates often covered Jimi Hendrix songs, none of which were featured on any studio releases; a thirteen-minute cover of "(I Can't Get No) Satisfaction" by the Rolling Stones, however, found its way onto their 1972 album Taste of Conium.

 Yannis Spathas favored two sunburst Fender Stratocasters, a Candy Apple Red Roland GR-505 guitar synthesizer, a black Gibson Les Paul Custom and a cherry sunburst Les Paul Standard.
-Antonis Tourkogiorgis played a mid-1970s natural ash-bodied Fender Jazz Bass, a Warwick Corvette Double Buck bass and sang, while several drummers were used throughout the live shows and recording sessions.
+Antonis Tourkogiorgis played a mid-1970s natural ash-bodied Fender Jazz Bass and a Warwick Corvette Double Buck bass and sang, while several drummers were used throughout the live shows and recording sessions.